 For the valuation of a business or the assessment of damages as a loss in business value, the balance sheet, in addition to the income statement, is required as a basis on which to develop the statement of cash flows.
 As the determination of damages as lost profits typically assumes lost revenues and avoided cost to be equivalent to cash flow, a balance sheet is not always required.

 Developing and reviewing projected capital expenditures

-Capital expenditure (CAPEX) refers to the use of funds to acquire or to extend the useful life of long-lived assets (i.e. assets, providing future economic benefit to the business beyond the current year or reporting period).
+Capital expenditure (or capex) refers to the use of funds to acquire or to extend the useful life of long-lived assets (i.e., assets, providing future economic benefit to the business beyond the current year or reporting period).
 These costs will be recognised in the income statement of the business as depreciation or amortisation over the useful life of the asset.